suhailshergill/scalaboot/README.md

 ## Description

 Scalaboot is a template project to seed new scala repository.
-It includes the base framework NRV and test libs as dependencies.

 ## Quick start

-- git clone git@github.com:wajam/scalaboot.git
+- git clone git@github.com:suhailshergill/scalaboot.git
 - Change the name of ScalabootBuild object and PROJECT_NAME val in /project/Project.scala to the name of your project.
 - Add project dependencies, if any, to project/Project.scala
 - Change the name of the scalaboot-core folder to reflect your project name.